 It doesn’t get much more traditional London than a plate of pie, mash and the classic green liquor; maybe with a side of the cockney favourite, jellied eels.
 Here are seven of our favourites, from East End pie and mash shops to some more gastronomic takes on the classic.

-Indulge in an ice cream like no other at Chin Chin Labs in Camden.
-The original concoctions of this unusual ice cream parlour come to life thanks to the freezing properties of liquid nitrogen.
+Indulge in an ice cream like no other at Chin Chin Labs in three London locations.
+The original concoctions of this unusual ice-cream parlour come to life thanks to the freezing properties of liquid nitrogen.
 You can see the process as you wait to be served, amid chemical clouds in the shop’s laboratory.
 Chin Chin Labs’ delicious creations come in quirky flavours such as watermelon and red velvet.

 A traditional Victorian music hall in London’s Tower Hamlets, Wilton's Music Hall has been fully restored in recent years to its former glory.
 Book tickets to a variety of performances, drop by for a drink in the impressive Mahogany Bar or simply take a tour of this wonderful, historic venue.